MickyMori/Lab_assignment_2/README.md

 Now run `catkin_make` inside the `catkin_ws` folder in order to build the workspace.

-`Note` : there may be some problems while running this command, in order to avoid it, remove the package `amcl` from the navigation packages and try again.
+`Note` : There may be some problems while running this command, in order to avoid it, remove the package `amcl` from the navigation packages and try again.

 Finally, download our project in the `src` folder with: